Mass Mutual CareChoice One Review and Rating

 In exchange for your single premium, Mass Mutual will provide you with: a paid up life insurance benefit, or 48 months (4 year benefit period) of long term care insurance.

 In essence this is a 2 + 2 design.
 The first 2 years of your claim, you will receive an acceleration of your life insurance benefit.
 After 2 years once your death benefit has been exhausted, the Extension of Benefits rider is effective and you will receive another 2 years of long term care benefits.
 (Most hybrid Life/LTC policies will provide you with much longer long term care coverage than only a total of 4 years)

 The CareChoice One policy is eligible to receive dividends.
 These dividends are not guaranteed.
 Should dividends be received your extension of benefits might last longer than 2 years.
 Possibly your extension of long term care coverage might last 2 1/2 or 3 years past the 2 year life insurance acceleration period for a total of 5 years of LTC benefits rather than 4 years of coverage.
-The non-guaranteed dividends will not increase your long term care monthly benefit.
-The dividends will only serve to extend your coverage somewhat.
+These non-guaranteed dividends will not increase your long term care monthly benefit.
+These dividends will only serve to extend your benefit period coverage somewhat.

 Mass Mutual Care Choice One - How do you qualify for your long term care benefits?

 You will be eligible to receive long term care benefits if you are unable to perform 2 of 6 activities of daily living without substantial assistance from another individual or if you are determined to have a severe cognitive impairment (such as Alzheimer's or Senile Dementia).

 Prior to receiving benefits Mass Mutual Care ChoiceOne will require you to satisfy a 90 day elimination period (deductible).
 This is a service days deductible.
 You will have to produce receipts for out-of-pocket expenses for 90 separate dates of service prior to being eligible to collecting benefits.